fpiribauer/nix-colors/README.md

 # Upstreaming new schemes

-Please please upstream nice schemes you have created!
+Please share nice schemes you have created to upstream!

 It's pretty easy to do.
 Just open up a PR on [tinted-schemes](https://github.com/tinted-theming/schemes), and once